-In spite of the exhausting campaign in Afghanistan and the current downsizing, the Netherlands armed forces remain a motivated and professional force capable of participating in demanding joint operations.
-There is a large potential of specialized and high-technology capabilities in such areas as logistics, enabling units and intelligence-gathering.
-Also the Marechaussee (military police) is a useful capability in robust peacekeeping.
+In spite of the exhausting campaign in Afghanistan and the current downsizing, the Netherlands armed forces remain a motivated and professional force capable of participating in demanding operations.
+There is a large potential of specialized and high-technology capabilities in such areas as logistics, enabling units (such as hospitals), attack helicopters and intelligence-gathering.
+Also the Marechaussee (military police) is a valuable capability in robust peacekeeping.
 Two of the focus areas in in defense policies are security sector reform and establishment of the rule of law, and the Netherlands increasingly participates in training and police missions.
 The Netherlands also has a relatively high ratio of female military personnel and is working to increase this percentage further.

-The Netherlands does not have many Francophone staff or civilian police.
-In addition, the Netherlands request a lot of attention for its force protection and security guarantees, and the Toetsingskader explicitly focuses on the assessment of risks involved and the participation of a major ally in the mission.
+The Netherlands does not have many Francophone staff or civilian police available.
+In addition, the Netherlands request a lot of attention for the security of its forces, and the Toetsingskader explicitly focuses on the assessment of risks involved and the participation of a major ally in the mission.
 Although The Hague finds the UN command and control structures problematic the Dutch do not have caveats in this field.